brillcp/PokedexUI/README.md

 # Architecture 🏛

-SwiftPokedex is built using a **Model +View + ViewModel (MVVM)** architecture.
+SwiftPokedex is built using a **Model + View + ViewModel (MVVM)** architecture.
 It cleanly separates UI logic, presentation state, and domain models.
 Networking and decoding are handled by a generic API service actor.

 ## View 📱